Analytics-at-Sauder/Analytics-at-Sauder.github.io/p09_web_scraping.md

 Web scraping is a complicated process because all web pages do not follow the same format.
 Therefore, the code used to scrape data from a particular website can not be reapplied to another website.
 Therefore the python code has to customize the web-site's HTML structure.
 However, websites can not be scraped multiple times as this can overload the server hosting the website, especially smaller websites.

-## Basic project
+### Basic project

-In this project, we will scrap a seven-day weather forecast for Houston from a static weather forecast website.
+In this project, we will scrap a seven-day weather forecast from a static weather forecast website, forecast.weather.gov for Houston.

 First of all, load the required packages.
 The requests package is used to make a request to the website and enable us to download web pages that are loaded into the python environment